Fixed Rate Mortgage

-A fixed rate mortgage (FRM), has a mortgage rate that is the same for the term of the mortgage.
-Mortgage term range from 1 year to 10 years and like the rate the payment stays the same until the mortgage maturity date.
+A fixed rate mortgage is the better choice for if you are looking for interest rate stability.
+Fixed rate mortgage term range from 1 year to 10 years and like the rate, the payment stays the same until the mortgage maturity date.

 Your fixed rate mortgage last for the term you accepted from your mortgage lender.
 The post popular fixed rate mortgage is the 5 year term.